-My first memory of Schmaltz is of Annie Mae stirring the fat and skin on top of the stove and then pouring it into a jar to keep for my Great Uncle Bob.
+My first memory of Schmaltz and Gribenes is of Annie Mae stirring the fat and skin on top of the stove and then pouring it into a jar to keep for my Great Uncle Bob.
 He came for dinner every Friday night and exclaimed: “Gloria, bring me some Schmaltz.”
 I would scamper off to the kitchen and take out bread, Schmaltz and salt.
 I spread a thick layer of Schmaltz on the bread, sprinkled it with salt and presented it proudly to my most favorite Great Uncle.
-So unhealthy, you’re thinking!
+Schmaltz and Gribenes are so unhealthy, you’re thinking!
 Definitely; but Great Uncle Bob lived to the ripe old age of 95!
 Click on this link for Chremsels for a recipe that uses lots of schmaltz.

 Note: Annie Mae used to add a splash of water to the chicken fat as it rendered.
 I discovered that if you freeze the fat, it is not only easier to slice but you don’t have to add any water to render it.
 You will get the clearest chicken fat if you simmer it on a very low flame.
 It can actually take 2-3 hours for 1 1/2-2 pounds of fat and skin for the fat to render and the skin (Gribenes) to turn golden.